 If your food tastes bland, it’s usually not because the recipe failed.
 Most of the time, bland food happens because flavor never got built in the first place.
 A dish can have all the right ingredients and still fall flat if the seasoning is off, the heat is wrong, or you are not tasting as you go.
 Taste, taste, taste!

-Layering Your Seasoning With Salt and Acid
+Your Food Isn’t Bland, It’s Missing Salt and Acid

 Your food may taste bland mainly because of underseasoning, but that does not just mean adding more salt at the table.
 You shouldn’t even have salt at the table.
 Especially iodized salt.
 If you do insist on having salt then please use sea salt.
 Salt has to be added in layers while you cook.
 Salt is not added all at once.
 Meat should be seasoned before it cooks.
 Vegetables should be lightly salted as they soften.
 Soups, sauces, casseroles, and pasta dishes all need seasoning adjusted in stages.
 That layering is what creates depth instead of flatness.